WongYongXiang/MovieNavigatorApp/README.txt

 A simple Android app for discovering movies using TMDB API.

 CURRENT FEATURES:
-- Browse popular movies
+- Browse popular and top rated movies in both list and grid view
-- View basic movie details
+- View basic movie summary details
 - Watch trailers (basic implementation)
 - Read movie reviews
+- Cached movie list when disconnected with the functionality of auto-refresh when connection is back

 KNOWN LIMITATIONS:
 - Some features may not work perfectly